 You should also remind them to reapply the sunscreen every two hours or so.
 Always monitor their sunscreen application and step in for those hard to reach places but try to take a step back and let them take charge of their own protection.

 Minor dehydration is a very common experience in the summer, even for adults.
 Kids should be taking water breaks every

 With the summer break, kids may resist maintaining a normal sleep schedule.
 The days are longer and there isn’t a reason for them to get up early, so staying up late may seem like no big deal.
 However, sticking to a normal sleep routine is important as a lack of sleep can lead to a number of detrimental side effects.

 To encourage a healthy sleep schedule, cultivate a nightly routine in your kids.
 A consistent series of activities will eventually signal the brain when it is time to sleep, prompting faster and higher quality sleep.
 For example, turn all screens off an hour before bed and replace them with a book or coloring project.
 Forty-five minutes before bed, offer a cup of melatonin-rich tart cherry juice.
-Twenty minutes before bed, have your kids change into pajamas.
-With ten minutes to go, have everyone brush their teeth.
-Finally, by the time they actually get into their beds, they will be fully prepared to sleep quickly and well.
+Twenty minutes before bed,

 4. Quality Nutrition

 Summer is too often associated with sugary snacks like popsicles, ice cream, soda, and a number of other unhealthy items.
 Instead of teaching your kids that summer brings unhealthy foods, offer special summer alternatives.
 If an item is only available in the summer, even if it is healthy, kids will be excited they have access to that item.